OLHC Caring Group

 Around Melbourne there are 20 young adult conferences, with members aged 17-30, involved in kids' days out, soup vans, kids' camps, BBQs etc. Please get in touch if you would be interested in forming a Young Vinnies in our deanery.

-Each Tuesday evening at 6.15pm we have a bread run to a number of families in the area.
+Each Thursday we have a bread run to a number of families in the area.
 The drop off usually takes about an hour.
-If any parishioner would like to be included on this roster, please get in touch with Parish House.
+If any parishioner would like to be included on this roster, please get in touch with Parish House or Mary & Des O'Connor

 Parish Shop/Piety Stall